 - past and/or present work or consulting work for the research funder;

-- payment to the Reviewer/Academic Editor of financial fees by the Author;
+- payment to the Reviewer/Editor of financial fees (lectures, royalties, consultancy, etc.) by the Author;

-- other direct or indirect sources of funding or material benefit gained by the Reviewer/Academic Editor through the Author.
+- other direct or indirect sources of funding or material benefit gained by the Reviewer/Editor through the Author.

 - professional or personal relationships with institutions and funding bodies, including non-governmental organizations, research institutions and charities;

-- membership of relevant company boards or governmental organizations;
+- membership in relevant company boards or governmental organizations;

-- personal relationships, either through friendship, marriage, acting as a mentor, family relationships or being a student of other contributors, whether they are Authors, Reviewers or Academic Editors.
+- personal relationships, either through friendship, marriage, acting as a mentor, family relationships or being a student of other contributors, with Authors, Reviewers or Academic Editors;

-Authors are required to declare all potentially relevant non-financial, financial and material Conflicts of Interest that may have had an influence on their scientific work.
+Authors are required to declare all potentially relevant non-financial, financial and material competing interests that may have had an influence on their scientific work.

-Academic Editors and Reviewers are required to declare any non-financial, financial and material Conflicts of Interest that could influence their fair and balanced evaluation of manuscripts.
-If such conflict exists with regards to a submitted manuscript, Academic Editors and Reviewers should exclude themselves from handling it.
+Editors and Reviewers are required to declare any non-financial, financial and material conflicts of interest that could influence their fair and balanced evaluation of manuscripts.
+If such conflict exists with regards to a submitted manuscript, Editors and Reviewers should exclude themselves from handling it.

-All Authors, Academic Editors, and Reviewers are required to declare all possible financial and material Conflicts of Interest in the last five years, although it is advisable to declare less recent Conflicts of Interest as well.
+All Authors, Editors, and Reviewers are required to declare all possible financial and material conflicts of interest in the last five years, although it is advisable to declare less recent conflicts of interest as well.

-Authors should declare if they were or they still are Academic Editors of the publications in which they wish to publish their work.
+Authors should declare if they were or still are Editors of the publications in which they wish to publish their work.

 Authors should declare if they are board members of an organization that could benefit financially or materially from the publication of their work.

-Academic Editors should declare if they were coauthors or they have worked on the research project with the Author who has submitted a manuscript.
+Editors should declare if they were coauthors or whether they have worked on the research project with the Author who has submitted a manuscript.

 Editors should declare if the Author of a submitted manuscript is affiliated with the same department, faculty, institute, or company as they are.